Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Preliminaries

 which encourages reward maximization while regularizing the policy to remain close to the previous iterate.
 This objective is particularly well-suited for fine-tuning language models using learned or noisy reward signals while maintaining stability in training.

 Adapting REBEL for distributionally robust RLHF is particularly appealing because it offers distinct theoretical and practical advantages over existing methods.
 Actor-critic methods such as PPO rely on complex and often unstable heuristic mechanisms (e.g., clipping, value baselines) to ensure stability while offline RLHF methods such as DPO, while not explicitly using a reward model, learn an implicit reward model of the form $r_{\phi}(x, y) = \beta \log \left( \pi_{\theta}(y \mid x) / \pi_{\mathrm{SFT}}(y \mid x) \right)$ which provides higher reward to preferred responses over dispreferred responses.
-Thus the model is not learning "what humans prefer" in a general sense; it is learning to adjust log-probabilities to satisfy a pairwise ranking objective.
 This can lead to a brittle solution that overfits the preference distribution seen during training.
-When faced with a new type of prompt (a distributional shift), the learned policy may fail because the implicit reward signal on which it relies does not generalize \citep{xu2024dposuperiorppollm}.
+When faced with a new type of prompt (a distributional shift), the learned policy may fail because the implicit reward signal on which it relies does not generalize \cite{xu2024dposuperiorppollm}.
 In contrast, REBEL takes a more direct and robust approach.
 It reduces policy optimization to a sequence of simple regression problems on explicit relative rewards.
 REBEL's regression objective learns a cardinal signal that captures how much better one response is than another, and since the reward model is trained explicitly on the task of "predicting preference differences," it is more likely to generalize to unseen prompts.
-By learning a disentangled representation of human preferences, REBEL is better equipped to generalize under distributional shifts.

 This fundamental simplicity also eliminates the need for explicit value functions or constrained optimization, translating into significantly improved stability and sample complexity.
 In particular, REBEL can achieve convergence guarantees comparable to or better than NPG, with a sample complexity that scales favorably due to its variance-reduced gradient structure.
 Empirically, REBEL has been shown to converge faster than PPO and outperform DPO in both language and image generation tasks.
 Building on this regression‐based perspective, our DRO–REBEL algorithms simply replace the standard squared‐error loss in each REBEL update with its robust counterpart under the chosen divergence (Wasserstein, KL, or $\chi^{2}$).
 As a result, DRO–REBEL inherits REBEL’s stability and low sample complexity while gaining worst‐case robustness guarantees under distributional shifts.